 How Many Brits Are at Low Risk of Becoming Problem Gamblers?

 According to the Problem Gambling Severity Index, the low-risk category consists of individuals who experience very few gambling-related issues without identified negative consequences in their day-to-day lives.
-However, such people should not be mistaken for non-problem gamblers who comprise the largest portion of the population.
+However, such people should not be mistaken for non-problem gamblers, who comprise the largest portion of the population.

-The percentage of low-risk gamblers has decreased almost two-fold since March 2019, dropping from 3.4% to 1.8% in the same month of this year.
+The percentage of low-risk gamblers has decreased almost two-fold since March 2019, dropping from 3.4% to 1.8% in the same month this year.
 Low-risk gambling is more common among males (2.9%) than females (0.8%).

 Source: Yonder Consulting/UK Gambling Commission